Congress returns to face chaotic funding fight, Epstein drama, crime crackdown

 Washington — Congress returns this week from its August recess staring down a deadline to fund the government and avert a possible shutdown by month's end.

-But a handful of other GOP priorities — from cracking down on crime to fast-tracking President Trump's nominees — have bubbled up in recent weeks, along with lingering tensions and partisan disagreements, promising a chaotic return to Washington, and a lengthy to-do list.
+But a handful of other GOP priorities — from cracking down on crime to fast-tracking President Trump's nominees — have surfaced in recent weeks, along with lingering tensions and partisan disagreements, promising a chaotic return to Washington, and a lengthy to-do list.

 Here's what's on lawmakers' agenda as Congress returns: